 - Certified divers are required to provide proof of their qualification aboard – dive license card

-- Minimum age for trying scuba diving is 12 years.
-Minimum age for certified scuba divers is 10 years.
+- The minimum age for trying scuba diving is 12 years.
+The minimum age for certified scuba divers is 10 years.

 - All divers will be required to complete a medical questionnaire onboard the vessel before diving.

 - Some medical conditions and/or medication may stop you from participating in Scuba Diving.